Reasoning about identifier spaces: How to make Chord correct: The Alloy model and bounded verification

 The Alloy proof is direct rather than insightful.
 For example, there are assertions of all the theorems in Section~\ref{sec:idspace}.
 The Alloy Analyzer uses exhaustive enumeration to verify automatically that the theorems are true for all model instances up to some size bounds (see below).
 But unlike Section~\ref{sec:idspace}, this verification gives no insight into why the theorems are true.

 The Alloy proof treats progress somewhat differently from Section~\ref{sec:progress}.
 The model defines enabling predicates for all operation cases, where an enabling predicate is true if and only if a step or sequence of steps is enabled and will change the state of the network if it occurs.
-An assertion states that if a network is not ideal, some operation is enabled that will change the state.
-Another assertion states that if a network is ideal, no operation will change the state.
-Thus the model does not include the metric part of Section~\ref{sec:progress}, which shows that every state change reduces error.
+An assertion states that if a network is not {\it Ideal,} some operation is enabled that will change the state.
+Another assertion states that if a network is {\it Ideal,} no operation will change the state.

+What is missing from the formal treatment of progress is the argument that every change makes progress.
+This is provided by the error metrics in the informal proof.
+In principle the error metrics could be defined and checked in Alloy, but experience suggests that this would be awkward and computationally complex.

 The model is and has been an indispensable part of this research, for two reasons: First, it protects against human error in the long informal proof.
 Second, it was a necessary tool for getting to the proof.
 Without long periods of model exploration, it would not have been possible to discover that the obvious invariants are not sufficient, nor to discover an invariant that is.
 Without the formal model and automated verification, one wastes too much time trying to prove assertions that are not true.